 - The body tends to create more adhesions as it heals from the very surgery designed to remove them.

 A large study published in Digestive Surgery showed that more than 90% of patients develop adhesions following open abdominal surgery and 55% to 100% of women develop adhesions following pelvic surgery.
-(Liakakos et al., 2001) Small-bowel obstruction, infertility, chronic abdominal and pelvic pain, and difficult reoperative surgery are the most common consequences of peritoneal adhesions.
+(Liakakos et al., 2001) Small-bowel obstruction, infertility, chronic abdominal and pelvic pain, and difficult reoperative surgery are the most common consequences of abdominal and pelvic adhesions.
 Despite elaborate efforts to develop effective strategies to reduce or prevent adhesions, their formation remains a frequent occurrence after abdominal surgery.
 (Liakakos et al., 2001) Thus, many patients become trapped in a cycle of surgery-adhesions-surgery – with no end in sight.
 Clear Passage®️ ends this repeating cycle for most patients.

 To view published results on the Clear Passage®️ Approach in treating infertility, please view our Infertility Success Rates Page.